baskargroup/DI-DeepONet/README.md

 - **`scipy`** – Scientific computing

 > **Note:**
 > We have included `venv_requirements.txt`, which lists all the libraries used in our environment.
-However, it contains some unnecessary dependencies that are not required for running the core scripts.
-The essential libraries are listed above for a minimal setup.To set up the environment and install dependencies using `venv_requirements.txt`:
+To set up the environment and install dependencies using `venv_requirements.txt`:
 ```bash
 python3 -m venv sciml
 source sciml/bin/activate